alex-shpak/hugo-book/README.md

 # (Optional) Set this to true if you use captial letters in file names
 disablePathToLower: true

-# (Optional) Set this to true to enable 'Last Modified by' Git Author
+# (Optional) Set this to true to enable 'Last Modified by' date and git author
 #  information on 'doc' type pages.
 enableGitInfo: true